salkuadrat/learning/README.md

 ## Usage

-Learning consists of 13 different plugins that we can add separately depending on our application needs.
+Learning consists of 13 different plugins that we can add separately based on our application needs.

 <table>
   <tr>